-I spent four days of my Italy trip here and my eyes and brain were at odds the entire time!
-Every millimeter (go metric system!) of that coastal road had me questioning reality… practically pinching myself.
+I spent four days of my Italy trip here in 2017, and my eyes and brain were at odds the entire time!
+Every millimeter (go metric system!) of that coastal road had me questioning reality—practically pinching myself.
 Am I really here?
 Is this even real??
 I couldn’t be sure.
 I’m still not sure!
 That is the bewitching magic of the Amalfi Coast.

 Love at first sight?
 Oh absolutely.
 For those four days, my heart lived in my eyes and nearly burst with every beat.
 Still now, my pulse quickens as I recall the dream-like memories of my time along the coast.

 But, for all its 40 kilometers of beauty, one particular spot along the Amalfi Coast stole the biggest chunk of my heart: the town of Minori.
 Far less touristy than the larger, well-known towns of Amalfi and Positano, Minori served as my home base during these days of my trip.
 Honestly, Minori wasn’t even on my radar until I started searching Airbnbs.
 The view from ‘Little house in lemon garden, hilltop, with parking’ won me over instantly, and its location happened to be in Minori!